containers/buildah/docs/buildah-build.1.md

 **--output**, **-o**=""

-Output destination (format: type=local,dest=path)
+Additional output (format: type=local,dest=path)

-The --output (or -o) option extends the default behavior of building a container image by allowing users to export the contents of the image as files on the local filesystem, which can be useful for generating local binaries, code generation, etc.
+The --output (or -o) option supplements the default behavior of building a container image by allowing users to export the image's contents as files on the local filesystem, which can be useful for generating local binaries, code generation, etc.

 The value for --output is a comma-separated sequence of key=value pairs, defining the output type and options.

 Supported _keys_ are:
-- **dest**: Destination path for exported output.
-Valid value is absolute or relative path, `-` means the standard output.
+ **dest**: Destination for exported output.
+Can be set to `-` to indicate standard output, or to an absolute or relative path.
-- **type**: Defines the type of output to be used.
-Valid values is documented below.
+ **type**: Defines the type of output to be written.
+Must be one of the values listed below.

 Valid _type_ values are:
-- **local**: write the resulting build files to a directory on the client-side.
+ **local**: write the resulting build files to a directory on the client-side.
-- **tar**: write the resulting files as a single tarball (.tar).
+ **tar**: write the resulting files as a single tarball (.tar).

-If no type is specified, the value defaults to **local**.
+Alternatively, instead of a comma-separated sequence, the value of **--output** can be just the destination (in the `**dest**` format) (e.g. `--output some-path`, `--output -`), and the **type** will be inferred to be **tar** if the output destination is `-`, and **local** otherwise.

-Alternatively, instead of a comma-separated sequence, the value of **--output** can be just a destination (in the `**dest**` format) (e.g. `--output some-path`, `--output -`) where `--output some-path` is treated as if **type=local** and `--output -` is treated as if **type=tar**.
+Timestamps on the output contents will be set to exactly match the value specified using the **--timestamp** flag, or to exactly match the value specified for the **--source-date-epoch** flag, if either are specified.

-Note: The **--tag** option can also be used to change the file image format to supported `containers-transports(5)`.
+Note that the **--tag** option can also be used to write the image to any location described by `containers-transports(5)`.

 **--pid** *how*